en-wl/wordlist/README.md

 A TAG is sometimes use to provide information on what source list the word came from.

-The source for the majority of words is from lists Alan Beale has a large part in creating, which provides a level of consistency.
+The source for the majority of words is from lists that Alan Beale has a large part in creating, which provides a level of consistency.
 These lists are then supplemented from a number of signature lists.
 Most of these words are unmarked.
 Finally, some additional sources where used that Alan had no part in and are often of British origin, words from these lists are tagged as the